RazviOverflow/libTTThwart/README.md

 ## Configuration

-There is very little configuration this library need in order to get executed by the [dynamic loader](http://man7.org/linux/man-pages/man8/ld.so.8.html).
+There is very little configuration this library needs in order to get executed by the [dynamic loader](http://man7.org/linux/man-pages/man8/ld.so.8.html).

 In the main directory, there is ``` configure.sh ```.
-We recommend you to run it since it will create a folder in your $HOME for the logs to be stored into and it will mount the folder in a TMPFS so there is almost no performance punishment.
+It is recommended for you to run it since it will create a folder in your $HOME for the logs to be stored into and it will mount the folder in a TMPFS so there is almost no performance punishment.
 This implies two things:
 - You must be able to run ```configure.sh``` with superuser privileges.
 - You must have $HOME environment variable pointing to some available directory.

-**Please bear in mind** that TMPFS is a volatile file system which offer very low latencies but is erased everytime you restart or shut down the computer.
+**Please bear in mind** that TMPFS is a volatile file system that offers very low latencies but is erased every time you restart or shut down the computer.
 This is, *your logs will be deleted* unless you backup them.

 ## POC

-In order to execute the TOCTTOU POC simply execute the following commands.
+In order to execute the TOCTOU POC, execute the following commands.

 There are two POC files.

 * [vulnerableAccessFopen.c](/vulnerableAccessFopen.c) - Vulnerable <access, fopen> sequence.
 * [vulnerableLstatOpen.c](/vulnerableLstatOpen.c) - Vulnerable <lstat, open> sequence.

-Both files represent TOCTTOU-vulnerable code.
-The way of exploiting TOCTTOU consists of an attacker with lesser privileges than the actual program creating a file that he/she has access to in first place and then, at the exact moment (called the vulnerability window), replacing that file with a symbolic link towards some critic file he/she has no access to.
-Since the program will be running with escalated privileges, generally steuid to root, the user will be able to actually read/write in the protected file.
+Both files represent TOCTOU-vulnerable code.
+The way of exploiting TOCTOU consists of an attacker with lesser privileges than the actual program creating a file that he/she has access to in first place and then, at the exact moment (called the vulnerability window), replacing that file with a symbolic link towards some critic file he/she has no access to.
+Since the program will be running with escalated privileges, generally setuid to root, the user will be able to actually read/write the protected file.

-In order to test TOCTTOU exploitation simply follow these steps: (**Assuming you are working from the same directory where you cloned this repo and from where this README is**)
+In order to test TOCTOU exploitation simply follow these steps: (**Assuming you are working from the same directory where you cloned this repo and from where this README is**)

 1. We need some protected file, so let's create one with root user.